istr-uc/MAST/docs/README.txt

                                     precedence relations in the transactions;
                                     it may or may not provide better results than the offset_based_slanted technique.
-                                    For EDF processing resources, since
+                                    For EDF processing resources it is not available and the offset_based_approx
-                                    offset_based analysis is not yet
-                                    implemented for them,
-                                    the holistic analysis is used
+                                    analysis is used
            offset_based_brute_force:exact offset-based linear analysis
                                     trying all possible combinations of tasks
                                     for generating the critical instant; this